ferile-github/pokedex/README.md

 ## How to install
-Just run `yarn` and then `yarn dev` to run the dev server
+Just run `yarn` and then `yarn dev` to run the dev server.
+I have included the .env file on purpose, which I usually wouldn't do.

 ## Things I would have liked to add with more time:
-- Pagination between all 1200 Pokemon.
-Yes I didnt realise there were that many!
+- Better Pagination controls, to handle going to a specific page
 - Creation of single pages for each Pokemon, and display more stats for each creature
-- Addition of prop types for all the data
+- Addition of generateStaticParams to build the static site
-- Addition of ServerSideProps to build the static site
+- Better mobile device experience